Damien-Ergun/underthebar/README.md

 - requests
 - browsercookie
 - pywebview
+- stravalib
 - Font Awesome icons

 A username and password is required.
 If you don't log in to Hevy like this I've been told it can be generated with a password reset.

+## Privacy / Security
+The app attempts a web login to Hevy and then uses the returned session tokens to access the unpublished Hevy API.
+Another option presented is to read your Firefox cookie store to find the Hevy auth cookie as a login workaround.
+It does not upload your browser cookies elsewhere.
+Session tokens are stored locally in ~/.underthebar/session.json.

 ## To run it
 Execute the python file "underthebar.py" (Windows users can download latest pre-built [release](https://github.com/SteveG/underthebar/releases) and run that)